2021 Palawan division plebiscite: Campaign

-The National Secretariat for Social Action, Justice and Peace of the Catholic Bishops' Conference of the Philippines (CBCP) expressed concern on the plebiscite, saying the division would affect Palawan's biodiversity and indigenous peoples' communities.
+The National Secretariat for Social Action, Justice and Peace of the Catholic Bishops' Conference of the Philippines expressed concern on the plebiscite, saying the division would affect Palawan's biodiversity and indigenous peoples' communities.
 Apostolic coordinator of the Apostolic Vicariate of Taytay Father Rey Aguanta said that "the law was mostly due to personal and vested political interests, and not to pave the way for genuine human development", and that the money spent for the plebiscite should have instead been spent on COVID-19 vaccines and other services.

 On February 11, 2021, the campaign period officially started, which was scheduled to end on the eve of the plebiscite for election silence.
 Any Filipino citizen based in the Philippines, including those from outside Palawan could legally participate in the campaign.
 Appointed government officials were barred from participating.
 By the following week, the Philippine Daily Inquirer published an opinion piece from the Coalition Against Land Grabbing urging voters to vote "no" in the plebiscite, preferring for the local government to implement laws on wildlife and indigenous peoples, and that the people in Palawan did not ask their province to be divided.

 Less than two weeks before the vote, the Legal Network for Truthful Elections (LENTE), an elections watchdog, asked the commission to conduct debates regarding the plebiscite.
 LENTE cited limited face-to-face interactions, poor telecommunications, and no local television channel was focused on an information campaign about the plebiscite.
 The commission replied the next day that instead of debates, they would conduct an information campaign via radio.
 Radio was chosen as the best mass medium due to Palawan's poor internet connectivity.
 The commission assured both pro- and anti-division groups would be given airtime.